MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 help(winmltools)
 ```

-> [!NOTE]
-> With the Visual Studio Tools for AI extension, you can also use WinMLTools within the Visual Studio IDE for a more friendly, click-through experience to convert your models into ONNX format.
-To learn more, please visit [VS Tools for AI](https://github.com/Microsoft/vs-tools-for-ai/).

 ## Scikit-learn models

 The following code snippet trains a linear support vector machine in scikit-learn and converts the model into ONNX.